 (7) take all necessary steps to ensure the integrity of, and public confidence in, the State Lottery.

-(b) The director may enter into agreements with the commissioner of finance for the purpose of making payroll and other financial transactions.
+(b) The director may enter into agreements with the commissioner of management and budget for the purpose of making payroll and other financial transactions.

 The director may adopt game procedures governing the following elements of the lottery: